Marcos-sxt/Solidity_Learning/README.md

 - **Event Logging**:
   - The contract emits events for poll creation, vote registration, and poll termination, allowing external applications to track poll activity.
+  - The contract emits an event when a poll is fetched.

 - **View Polls**:
   - Anyone can retrieve poll details such as the title, status, options, and the vote counts.
+  - Retrieve the list of all created polls including their IDs and titles.
+  - Get the poll creator's address.

 ## Prerequisites